Ruhmaa/Recpie-Finder/README.md

 - Tailwind CSS
 - API Reference: https://themealdb.com/api.php (By the way API  key Already available in my app.js file)

-## Getting Started

-Follow the steps below to run the project locally:
+## Follow the steps below to run the project locally:

 ### 1. Set up a new React project